 - Monitoring: Monitoring the model's performance in production and adjust and improve it as needed.

-What to look for in fraud detection machine learning solutions
+What to consider in fraud detection machine learning solutions

 There are a lot of technical processes involved in building and training fraud detection machine learning models.
 It takes time, resources and a lot of expertise.
 So many financial institutions will use specialist, third-party solutions to help their fraud detection efforts.